ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 I've had a few days to get familiar with the voice command features of both operating systems.
 I use Mac at work and Windows at home.
 To anyone else who wants to try these out, I recommend to try whispering commands to save your voice over time.
 Both OS's have feature parity as far as I can tell, except for one thing: Windows doesn't allow you to set custom commands specific to an application.
 It's likely a small thing, but I felt it was worth noting.

+### Windows

+If you're having trouble with it not recognizing words, you should try increasing the volume level of the microphone you're using from within the sound settings panel.

 ## Mac first-party head tracking and facial expression controls

 I would write this shorter but want to be sure people see it in the table of contents.
 It's incredible that Apple has a built-in head tracking and face recognition feature to replace mouse / trackpad inputs.
 I found it this morning (2024-03-07) and it's a game changer.
 I still think an eye tracking camera like the Tobii 5 would be faster, but this is a great help for now and may be good enough for most people :thumbsup:.
 I tilt my head to move the cursor, smile to left click, pucker to right click, and stick my tongue out to double click.
 To click and drag, I pucker my lips to the left to start dragging and do it again to stop.
 I can pause head / cursor movement by raising my eyebrows.
 All of these gestures can be reassigned.
 I'm almost as fast at navigating a page like this than I am with a mouse!